ACTIVE TICK COLLECTIONS: FREE TRAINING, IDENTIFICATIONS & TESTING

 Instructions for submitting loose ticks to INHS Medical Entomology Lab

-1. Drop tick in plastic bag with a *handful* of *fresh grass or leaves*.
+1. Drop tick in plastic bag with a *handful* of *fresh leaves*.
 Securely seal and *add tape over top* (like duct or packing tape).
 The fresh plant material and tape keeps the ticks in good condition.
+You can send multiple ticks from the same person on the same day at the same site in the same bag.

-2. Fold a single sheet of paper around bag (to prevent crushing).
+2. Fold a single sheet of printer paper around bag (to prevent crushing).

 3. Put in regular envelope.
 Add single stamp.